vecchioBlister/chalk/docs/Commands.md

 ---
 ### def

-This command lets you to give temporary names to variables, calles aliases, that can be parsed by preceding them with `@`.
+This command lets you to give temporary names to variables, called aliases, that can be parsed by preceding them with `@`.
 This feature is especially useful in scripting, as it allows for the use of the same names, without overwriting any of the user variables.
 For instance: